DJS593/readme-generator/READMD.md

   * [Questions](#questions)

   ## Installation Instructions <a name="installation"></a>
-  A user will need to clone the repository, 'readme-generator' from http://www.github.com/DJS593 and install inquirer npm.
+  A user will to clone the repository and install inquirer nmp.
+Then a user can run "node index" on the command line.

   ## Usage Instructions <a name="usage"></a>
   For any user who needs a standard README.md file.